balena-io/balena-cli/doc/cli.markdown

 Examples:

-	$ resin settings
+	$ balena settings

 # Wizard

 ## quickstart [name]

-Use this command to run a friendly wizard to get started with resin.io.
+Use this command to run a friendly wizard to get started with balena.

 The wizard will guide you through:

 	- Create an application.
-	- Initialise an SDCard with the resin.io operating system.
+	- Initialise an SDCard with the balena operating system.
-	- Associate an existing project directory with your resin.io application.
+	- Associate an existing project directory with your balena application.
 	- Push your project to your devices.

 Examples:

-	$ resin quickstart
+	$ balena quickstart
-	$ resin quickstart MyApp
+	$ balena quickstart MyApp

 # Local

 ## local configure &#60;target&#62;

-Use this command to configure or reconfigure a resinOS drive or image.
+Use this command to configure or reconfigure a balenaOS drive or image.

 Examples:

-	$ resin local configure /dev/sdc
+	$ balena local configure /dev/sdc
-	$ resin local configure path/to/image.img
+	$ balena local configure path/to/image.img

 ## local flash &#60;image&#62;

-Use this command to flash a resinOS image to a drive.
+Use this command to flash a balenaOS image to a drive.

 Examples:

-	$ resin local flash path/to/resinos.img
+	$ balena local flash path/to/balenaos.img
-	$ resin local flash path/to/resinos.img --drive /dev/disk2
+	$ balena local flash path/to/balenaos.img --drive /dev/disk2
-	$ resin local flash path/to/resinos.img --drive /dev/disk2 --yes
+	$ balena local flash path/to/balenaos.img --drive /dev/disk2 --yes

 ### Options